smartcontractkit/documentation/docs/chainlink-keepers/register-upkeep.md

 >
 > The `KeeperRegistry` enforces a cap for gas used both on-chain and off-chain.
 See the [Keepers Network Overview](../overview/) for details.
 The caps are configurable and might change based on user feedback.
 Be sure that you understand these limits if your use case requires a large amount of gas.

-When developing your keeper-compatible smart contracts, you must understand the gas limits that you are working with on the KeeperRegistry.
+When developing your Keeper-compatible smart contracts, you must understand the gas limits that you are working with on the `KeeperRegistry`.
 There is a `check` gas limit and a `call` gas limit that your contract must adhere to in order to operate successfully.
 See the [Keepers Network Overview](../overview/) to learn the current configuration.

 ### Testing